Shaun2D2/reduction/README.md

 # reduction
-a simple abstraction over redux to make thing easier!
+a simple abstraction over redux to make things easier!